-MN Garages, Building permits are required for construction of all garages built in Minnesota especially the Twin Cities of Minneapolis and Saint Paul and surrounding area.
+MN Garages, Building permits are required for construction of all garages built in Minnesota especially the Twin Cities, Minneapolis, Saint Paul and surrounding area.

-In Minnesota just about every city has a slightly different interpretation of the MN building code so its very important to check with your local building department before going to far into the garage construction planning process.
+In Minnesota just about every city has a slightly different interpretation of the Minnesota building code so its very important to check with your local building building department before going to far into the garage construction planning process.

-For instance, Minneapolis Garage Builders are allowed to be 1' from a side lot line but St Paul Garages the side lot line set back is 3'.
+For instance, Minneapolis Garage Builders and Contractors are allowed to be 1' from a side lot line but St Paul Garage contractors are required to be 3' from the side lot line.
 When a Minneapolis garage faces the alley the set back is 6'-8' depending on the width of the alley.
-In contrast, Garages built in Saint Paul facing the alley can be as close as 2'.
+In contrast, Saint Paul Builders and Contractors are allowed to be as close as 2' from the alley when facing the alley.
 These are just a few examples of why you should check with your local building department before building your new garage.

 Zoning approval is also required to build Garages or other accessory buildings.
 A Garage permit application and two sets of Garage Construction Plans must be submitted for review in most Twin Cities building departments.
 The Garage Plans must clearly indicate how the Garage will be constructed.
 The Garage Plans must also indicate where the Garage will be installed on the property.
 An application and plans must be reviewed and approved by the local Building Official prior to the issuance of a permit.
 Most applications are approved within a week.
 The permit fee is based upon the value of the work.